mars-sim/mars-sim/CONFIGURATION.md

 ## Backup

-It is recommended that you make a backup of the original configuration file before editing it as user-created XML errors can cause mars-sim fail to start.
+It is recommended that you make a backup of the original xml configuration file before editing it as the edited XML files often contain errors that can cause mars-sim fail to start.

 ## List of xml files